 Our Board of Directors oversees an enterprise-wide approach to risk management, designed to support the achievement of organizational objectives, including strategic objectives, to improve long-term organizational performance and enhance shareholder value.
-A fundamental part of risk management is not only understanding the risks a company faces and what steps management is taking to manage those risks, but also understanding what level of risk is appropriate for the company.
-The involvement of the full Board of Directors in setting the Company's business strategy is a key part of its assessment of management's appetite for risk and also a determination of what constitutes an appropriate level of risk for the Company.
-Risk is assessed throughout the business, focusing on three primary areas of risk: financial risk, legal/compliance risk, and operational/strategic risk.
+A fundamental part of risk management is not only understanding the risks a company faces and what steps management is taking to manage those risks, but also understanding what level of risk is appropriate for the Company.
+The involvement of the full Board of Directors in setting the Company's business strategy is a key part of its assessment of management's consideration of risk and also a determination of what constitutes an appropriate level of risk for the Company.
+Risk is assessed throughout the business including cybersecurity risk, financial risk, legal/compliance risk, and operational/strategic risk.

 While the Board of Directors has the ultimate oversight responsibility for the risk management process, the committees of the Board also have responsibility for risk management.
 In particular, the Audit Committee focuses on financial risk, including internal controls, and receives an annual management letter from the Company's external auditors.
-The Audit Committee typically meets with the external auditors four times per year.
+The Audit Committee typically meets with the Company's independent registered public accounting firm ("independent auditors") four times per year.
 In addition, in setting compensation, the Compensation Committee strives to create a combination of near term and longer incentives that encourage a level of risk-taking behavior consistent with the Company's business strategy.